nyanovsky/tesis/README.md

 ## Graph Neural Networks for Drug-Target Interaction Prediction
-Implementation of Graph Neural Networks in an heterogeneous two layer network consisting Drug and Target (gene products) nodes.
+Implementation of Graph Neural Networks in an heterogeneous two layer network consisting of drug and target (gene products) nodes.

 Part of this codebase is due to Ingrid Heuer's work on GNNs for Gene-Disease association predictions.
 You can check out her work [here](https://github.com/ingridheuer/gcnn_gdas).